My work as a fine artist and surface and textile print designer flows together seamlessly.

-I work with a wide array of artist mediums, including oil, watercolor, gouache, acrylic, pastels, oil pastels, pens, and markers.
-Even my surface pattern and textile print designs start with traditional painting and drawing methods before I work with them in Adobe Illustrator or Photoshop.
+I work with many artist mediums, including oil, watercolor, gouache, acrylic, pastels, oil pastels, pens, and markers.
+Even my surface pattern and textile print designs usually start with traditional painting and drawing methods before I work with them in Adobe Illustrator or Photoshop.

 Let’s Work Together